helasBa/Modeling3D_AljazariCharacter/README.md

 1. Download the repository: `git clone https://github.com/helasBa/Modeling3D_AljazariCharacter`
 2. Open the Blender files in Blender version 3.5
+3. Watch the video (.mp4) to see the final render of this work.
 ## License

 This repository is licensed under the [MIT License](LICENSE).